Some help for all beekeepers

-When raising queen cells artificially e.g. grafting or cell punch, the colony is usually reluctant to raise any more queens than their PQN, but this is not always understood by many queen raisers, especially amateurs.
-In my own case I only put a bar of 10 larvae in a colony.
+When raising queen cells artificially, e.g. grafting or cell punch, the colony is usually reluctant to raise any more queens than their PQN, but this is not always understood by many queen raisers, especially small-scale beekeepers.
+In my own case, I only put a bar of 10 larvae in a cell raising colony.
 I have tried to put two bars, totalling 20, but the bees don't seem to accept more than about 10-12 larvae.
-I have no problem with this, but if you are trying to reduce swarming, you won't be able to raise the large numbers of queen cells that you often read about, or see pictures of in books.
+I have no problem with this, but if you are trying to reduce swarming, you won't be able to raise the large numbers of queen cells that you often read about, or see pictures of in books or online.
 Numbers of around 60 are often shown, but these are probably in other countries and I suspect the colonies used for cell building are very swarmy.

 Page created 08/05/2014